privacycg/requestStorageAccessFor/README.md

 ### Proposed Draft Spec Addition

-The proposed spec could include a set of steps for the browser to follow that are somewhat similar to those done with <code>[requestStorageAccess](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess#conditions_for_granting_storage_access)</code>.
-The spec could include a function that takes a <code>string</code> as the origin:
+The proposed spec could include a set of steps for the browser to follow that are somewhat similar to those done with [`requestStorageAccess`](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess#conditions_for_granting_storage_access).
+The spec could include a function that takes a `string` as the origin:

 ```